disatapp/light-blog/README.md

 # lightBlog
-A light CMS package composer package built on Laravel and vuejs in the frontend.
+A light CMS composer package built on Laravel and uses vuejs in the frontend.

 ## Project Status
 This project is finish.
 More features might be added in the future.
 However, for now this project is mean to be a demostration.